The Battle of Barrington: Aftermath

 Nelson had been shot a total of nine times; Cowley's shot to his abdomen would ultimately prove fatal.
 After telling his wife "I'm done for", Nelson directed Chase to drive them to a safe house on Walnut Street in Wilmette.
 Nelson died in bed there, with his wife at his side, at 7:35 pm that evening.
 Following an anonymous telephone tip, Nelson's body was discovered wrapped in a Native American patterned blanket in front of St. Paul's Lutheran Cemetery in Skokie.
 Helen later stated that she had placed the blanket around Nelson's body because "He always hated being cold."

 Hollis's severe head wound quickly proved fatal, and he was declared dead soon after arriving at a hospital.
 At a different hospital, Cowley survived enough to confer briefly with Melvin Purvis, telling him, "Nothing would bring [Nelson] down."
 He underwent unsuccessful surgery before succumbing to a stomach wound similar to Nelson's.

 Newspapers reported, based on the questionable wording of an order from J. Edgar Hoover ("...find the woman and give her no quarter"), that the Bureau of Investigation had issued a "death order" for Helen.
 She wandered the streets of Chicago as a fugitive for several days, described in print as America's first female "public enemy".
 After surrendering on Thanksgiving, Helen, who had been paroled after her capture at Little Bohemia Lodge, served a year in prison for harboring her late husband and died in 1987.
 Chase was apprehended later and served a term at Alcatraz and died in 1973.

-As of May 2017, there is one surviving witness of the event, Bill Eiserman, who was six years old at the time.
+On 25 October 2024, the last known surviving witness, Bill Eiserman, died at age 96.
+He was just 6 years old at the time.